 Failure to file for 3 consecutive years could cause your organization lose tax-exempt status.

-When drafting your Maryland nonprofit articles of incorporation, you’ll have to choose from one of the state’s three types of nonprofit corporations:
+In order to start a nonprofit in Maryland, you first need to draft articles of incorporation.
+When incorporating, you’ll have to choose from one of the state’s three types of nonprofit corporations:

 - Religious corporation